 Would you choose to spend an entire week traveling with someone you’ve never met?
 And not understanding how they look like by any stretch of your imagination?

-For the most part, people nowadays would most likely say yes and embrace the go-big-or-go-home or we’re-going-all-in mentality.
-And I’m glad to have done such as I wouldn’t be as brave as who I am now and wouldn’t have had broken free from the shackles of society.
+For the most part, it’s definitely embracing the we’re-going-all-in mentality.
+And I’m glad to have done such as I wouldn’t be as brave as who I am now and wouldn’t have had pulled myself out from the shackles of society.

 Under usual circumstances, we become more acquainted with each other in controlled conditions wherein the other individual picks precisely what they want us to see from them.
 Nothing more, nothing less.
 And if you told me a year ago that I’d come to Japan and find love, I’d have called you insane.
 Tell you what, I don’t believe in solo traveling and finding love.
 It doesn’t work that way, never it will.
-But, you get to know yourself better and you learn to grasp split moments that come unexpectedly with your arms open.
+But, you learn more about yourself — 9999999999x better at that.

 Meeting this man was never the highlight of the trip but learning and realizing what and/or who will complement the kind of person I am.

 The thing about getting on the boat of travel is that you don’t just go to a place and expect to have yourself totally changed after that trip.
 It’s a continuous process.
 You consistently bring new energy and ideas to yourself and that is the manner by which travel develops you as a person.